Information For Authors

 Copyright

-As Asia Pacific Science Press (APSP) is an Open Access publishing house, all journals' papers are published as Open Access articles under the unrestrictive CC BY-NC-SA license.
+As Asia Pacific Science Press (APSP) is an Open Access publishing house, all journals' papers are published as Open Access articles under the unrestrictive CC BY-NC 4.0 license.
 The authors retain the copyright of the articles.